 There is no superiority and inferiority in God-we are all One, we are all equal, the first is as the last, and the greatest as the least.
-It is only when we look at No superiority ourselves as separate personalities that was inferiority.
-We see some one superior or inferior.
+It is only when we look at ourselves as separate personalities that we see some one superior or inferior.
 All that was in Jesus is in you now, and all that is in you is in every magdalen that walks the land.
 The One that is equal in us all is the Christ, the only One.